F-U to North Fullerton, Almost

 I really think that’s what a lot of last night’s council meeting regarding a proposed development at the northwest corner of Harbor Blvd. and Hermosa Drive was about.

-The appeal of the Planning Commission’s denial was the issue and to their credit Dunlap, Jung and Valencia rejected the appeal.
+The appeal of the Planning Commission’s denial was the issue and to their credit Dunlap, Jung and Valencia pushed back on the appeal.
 But the real show was put on by Ahmad Zahra and his stablemate Shana Charles.

 Such is our government that the project still needed to be approved by the Planning Commission, and City planning staff recommended approval lest there be spooky lawsuits.
 The PC bravely said nay, exercising their authority as a discretionary body.
 The Council did the same.